MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions-access.md

 ## Analytics

-From the **Analytics** hub, you can create and manage Analytics views.
+From the web portal **Analytics views**, you can create and manage Analytics views.
 An Analytics view provides a simplified way to specify the filter criteria for a Power BI report based on the Analytics Service data store.
 The Analytics Service is the reporting platform for Azure DevOps.
 To learn more, see [What is the Analytics Service?](../../report/analytics/what-is-analytics.md).

 You set [permissions](../../report/analytics/analytics-security.md) for the service at the project level, and for shared Analytics views at the object level.

 [!INCLUDE [temp](_shared/analytics.md)]

 ::: moniker-end